-To measure the difference between the two traversals, we ran a series of Java tests with bsts of various heights using two traversal threads.
+To measure the difference between the two traversals, we ran a series of tests with bsts of various heights.
 Figure 16 shows our preliminary results for DemeterF sequential and parallel traversals.
-The calculated times (for Seq. and Par.) are in milliseconds, averaged over 10 runs of a balanced bst with the given number of nodes.
+The calculated times (for Seq. and Par.) are milliseconds, averaged over 10 runs of a balanced bst with the given number of nodes.